tuanpembual/QARegression/README.md

 # QARegression
-Automation Testing for Mobile apps using Calabash and Apium
+Automation Testing for Mobile apps using Calabash and Appium

 ### Requerments
 * Install JDK